ZIIP HALO review: 6 months of testing by a Registered Nurse

 My ZIIP HALO routine

-I use the ZIIP HALO three to five times a week, usually in the morning after cleansing.
+I use the ZIIP HALO three to five times a week, usually in the evening after cleansing.
 My favourite treatment is the Collagen Renewal, which runs for 10 minutes and focuses on cellular-level nanocurrent stimulation.
 I also use the Lift and Contour treatments regularly.

 My preferred gel is the ZIIP Silver gel, which contains glutathione and cedar bark extract.
 I find it particularly good for skin tone and brightness.
 I apply around six pumps across my face before each treatment.